#| label: setup

 from the penguins

-positions.
+data.
 Then replace bill_length_mm

 with another quantitative variable from the penguins